buraktamturk/JustScheduler/README.md

+## ⚠️ Migration Notice

+This repository has been moved to https://codeberg.org/robinsoft/JustScheduler

+All further developments of this library will continue there.

 # JustScheduler

 .NET Core Background Scheduler that supports multiple backends for 21st century!
 Built on HostedServices and supports dependency injection that is already present on your application!